 Charter Restatements – Most acquisitions will require revisions, amendments, and restatements to the governing documents of the company.
 This can include revisions to equity and capitalization tables, name changes, and other items that hit the highest level governance documents of the company.

-Talk To A Business M&A Expert Today
+Talk To An M&A Lawyer Today

 Hoeg Law has handled a multitude of mergers and acquisitions from term sheet to definitive documents, and everything in between.
 Whether you are seeking to sell your business and move on to greener pastures, or are looking to acquire someone else to continue your company’s upward expansion, we can help.
 If you have legal questions or need help buying or selling a business, schedule a free consultation with an experienced M&A attorney at Hoeg Law today.